-- higher amount of tax to the government.
-Producers might therefore prefer a Pigouvian tax provided that administrative tasks for them are not too burdensome and costly. - (6) Incentivizing the implementation of new environmentally friendly technology can be difficult.
+- (4) A uniform rate will not give optimal incentives for emission reductions.
+A uniform rate tax in the Baumol and Oates tradition is inconsistent with the idea of the Pigouvian tax since different actors have different marginal cost functions; therefore a uniform rate will not give optimal incentives for emission reductions.
+Given the climate change crisis, some action is better than no action at all. - (5) Producers lose more producer surplus and can resist carbon taxes.
+Under Baumol and Oates taxes producer surplus is smaller than under a Pigouvian tax.
+This is because producers pay a higher amount of tax to the government.
+Producers might therefore prefer a Pigouvian tax, provided that administrative tasks for them are not too burdensome and costly. - (6) Incentivizing the implementation of new environmentally friendly technology can be difficult.
 Baumol and Oates taxes are not as good as Pigouvian taxes in incentivizing the implementation of new environmentally friendly technology.
 The underlying intuition is that under a Pigouvian tax polluters pay for all the externality they generate and any technology reducing emissions will also reduce their tax burden.
 Under a Baumol and Oates uniform tax, polluters have to pay the uniform tax based on the amount of their activity or use of the tax base.
-Technology that reduces emissions but does not reduce the tax burden will not be implemented as it does not reduce the tax burden.
+Technology that reduces emissions but does not reduce the tax burden will not be implemented.
 Careful selection of the tax base is therefore critical. - (7) Although carbon taxes can offer administrative simplicity, other technical operational issues abound.
 The point of regulation of carbon taxes is a critical element for implementing carbon taxes because the administrative burden for both the Government and business rises with the number of taxpayers to be controlled.
-Also complexity in terms of monitoring, reporting and verification systems needs to be more refined if the heterogeneity of regulated entities increases. - Further, the relative ease of introducing a unit carbon tax across society, for example through a carbon tax on fuels, may make it administratively complicated to set detailed incentives for particular downstream sectors, as this may need to be achieved by reimbursement schemes.
+In addition, complexity in terms of monitoring, reporting and verification systems needs to be more refined if the heterogeneity of regulated entities increases.

+Further, the relative ease of introducing a unit carbon tax across society, for example through a carbon tax on fuels, may make it administratively complicated to set detailed incentives for particular downstream sectors, as this may need to be achieved by reimbursement schemes.
 One alternative would be to set different general carbon tax levels to different sectors of society which may involve control problems.
-The key for the environmental effectiveness of a carbon tax is of course the environmental steering effect, thus the responsiveness of companies and individuals to take carbon reducing decisions (see item (3) above). - (8) Carbon taxes might present some socially undesirable effects.
+The key for the environmental effectiveness of a carbon tax is the environmental steering effect, thus the responsiveness of companies and individuals to take carbon reducing decisions (see item (3) above).

+(8) Carbon taxes might present some socially undesirable effects.
 A carbon tax leads to social welfare increases by raising production costs and product prices, incentivizing people to consume less, by bringing negative externalities down to socially desirable levels.
-This restriction in consumption, albeit welfare enhancing, may give rise to socially undesirable effects in the sense that it hits low-income groups of society harder by for example rising energy prices (regressive effects).
+This restriction in consumption, while enhancing overall welfare, may have socially undesirable effects.
+Specifically, it could disproportionately affect low-income groups in society, for example, through rising energy prices (regressive effects).
 Distributive effects should be carefully considered because they can undermine the political acceptability of carbon taxes.
-Here the use of carbon tax revenues can be of relevance to mitigate regressive effects (see Chapter 9 of the Handbook).
+Here the use of carbon tax revenues can be of relevance to mitigate regressive effects (see Chapter 9 of the UN Handbook).

-2.4 Carbon Emissions trading systems
+2.3.2 Carbon Emissions trading systems

-Emissions trading systems (ETS) can be designed in different ways.
-There is a substantial amount of literature discussing the various design features.
+Emissions trading systems (ETS) are market-based approaches to controlling pollution by providing economic incentives for reducing the emissions of pollutants.
+They can be designed in different ways and there is a substantial amount of literature discussing the various design features.
 This section takes a cap-and-trade ETS as a basis to discuss the advantages and disadvantages of an ETS.

-2.4.1 Advantages of emissions trading systems
+2.3.2.1 Advantages of emissions trading systems